pattonsgirl/CEG3120/Projects/Project3/README.md

    - Allow `ssh` requests from Wright State IP block (`130.108.0.0/16`)
    - Allow `http` requests from within VPC CIDR block
    - Allow `http` requests from any IP
-   - *If doing Extra Credit* Add `https` rules in addition to `http` rules
+   - *If doing Extra Credit* add `https` rules in addition to `http` rules
 6. For the load balancer (proxy) instance:
    - assign private IP on the public subnet
-   - configure a unique `hostname` on the instance
+   - use instance `UserData` to configure a unique `hostname` on the instance
-   - install `haproxy`
+   - use instance `UserData` to install `haproxy`
       - depending on AMI, also perform steps to start & enable service
-7. Create three total host instances (one is templated, two more need to be added)
+7. Create three host instances (one is templated, two more need to be added)
-   - tag each with a unique name
+   - tag each with a unique Name Value
    - assign each a private IP on the private subnet
-   - configure a unique `hostname` on each instance
+   - use instance `UserData` to configure a unique `hostname` on the instance
-   - install `apache2` or `nginx` on each instance
+   - use instance `UserData` to install `apache2` or `nginx` on each instance
        - depending on AMI, also perform steps to start & enable service
    - **see notes in [Web Site - Scope and Implementation](#web-site---scope-and-implementation)**